netx-ulx/NDN.p4-16/README.md

 ## Introduction

 My master's thesis applies the novel language P4 to the context of named data networks (NDN).
-P4 is a high-level language to program a forwarding device which provides a compiler for it.
+P4 is a high-level language to program any forwarding device, provided they have the compiler for this task.
 Such a device is said to **support P4** and is also called **P4-compatible**.
 Since switching hardware has only recently become programmable, possibilities are still limited, and only a handful support P4.

 NDN is a brand new network architecture severed completely from the paradigm of TCP/IP and tailored for distribution.
 Lixia Zhang's 2014 paper is primary background for this work.

 Because NDN routers manage state, IP equipment cannot be extended to support NDN functionality.
 My dissertation is a study of the challenges and quirks of programming a P4 switch — concretely, the Behavioral Model 2 simple\_switch, a virtual, software switch — with the functionality of the NDN router.
 This repository hosts all the resulting code, including that of auxiliary tools.

-It is recommended that the interested visitor acquires background in each of these two areas before attempting to peruse the contents of this repository, as they are not user-friendly otherwise.
+It is recommended that the interested visitor acquires background in both these areas before attempting to peruse the contents of this repository, as they are not user-friendly otherwise.

 Below follows a description of the files and directories you can find in this repository.